BYS Team

 I love working with teens and parents around the myriad challenges of being human – I am constantly inspired and amazed by my clients and their ability to discover and grow and heal.
 I am so grateful to be learning at 50 how much it is possible to enjoy and find meaning in my work!

-John Carleton, LMHCA, Therapist
+John Carleton, LMHC, Therapist

 Advice for my teenage self: You’re not alone and you don’t have to do it all by yourself.
 It’s okay to talk to someone about how difficult things are.
 Talking about what’s going on will help you know what you’re feeling and let you know that you’re not alone in feeling that way.
 Also, you don’t have to have the right answer all the time; you don’t have to be perfect.
 It’s quite impossible!
 Making mistakes is not only okay, it’s how you learn and grow!